Raspberries available Now – September

-When to pick: Our raspberry polytunnels will open in early June for pick your own and our season continues through to September.
-As soon as we have firm dates, we will update on this page and on social media.
+When to pick: Our raspberry polytunnels are now open for pick your own and our season continues through to September.

 Ready picked: If picking is not for you then we have a skilled team of professionals in the fields who pick our best every single day.
 You can find our ready-picked fruit in the Farm Shop fridges.
 If you would like to order a large volume of fruit or vegetables for an event, we’ll be happy to help.
 Please contact us using our contact form or call the shop on 01865 358 309.

 What we grow: We grow lots of different raspberry varieties so we can offer you the very best tasting raspberries throughout the season.
 The Rectory Farm raspberry season starts with our Versailles variety which is grown in our polytunnels.
 These plants fruit twice in the early summer and into the autumn – they’re slightly smaller than our other raspberries but they’re still delicious and a lovely dark red.

 In the main season our Glen Ample come into fruit, which produce very large succulent fruits that freeze well.
 Our Tulameen raspberries come next.
 They’re described as having a “waist” because they nip in at the middle.
 Following our Glen Ample raspberries our outside raspberries – Octavia and Tadmore – ripen.
 These are smaller but firmer, both sweet and a great later fruiting variety.